 - Note 1.
-Projects and funds in Medium-Sized and Basic Sections with corresponding two or more Broad Sections have been divided proportionally. - Note 2.
-The data shown are for "Grant-in-Aid for Specially Promo ted Research", "Scientific Research on Innovative Areas (Research in a Proposed Research Area) (Publicly Offered Research)", "Transformative Research Areas (Planned Research)", "Scientific Research (other than Generative Research Fields)", "Challenging Research (other than Generative Research Fields Review Division)", "Early-Career Scientists", and "Fund for the Promotion of Joint International Research (Fostering Joint International Research (B))". ("Grant-in-Aid for Research Activity Start-up" is not included as reviews are conducted in individual Review Sections.) - Note 3.
-As a result of rounding, the sum of individual values may differ from the total value. - Source: Created from materials on KAKENHI funding allocations in fiscal 2020 (Research Promotion Bureau, Ministry of Education, Culture, Sports, Science and Technology, March 2021).
+Projects and funds in Medium-Sized and Basic Sections with corresponding two or more Broad Sections have been divided - Note 1.
+Projects and runds in inequalif-sized and basic sections.

+Note 2.
+The data shown are for "Specially Promoted Research", "Scientific Research on Innovative Areas (Research in a Proposed Research Area)" (Planned Research), "Transformative Research Areas (A)" (Planned Research and Publicly Offered Research), "Transformative Research Areas (Planned Research)", "Scientific Research (other than Generative Research Fields)", "Challenging Research (other than Generative Research Fields Review Division)", "Early-Career Scientists", and "Fund for the Promotion of Joint International Research (Fostering Joint International Research (R))" ("Grant-in-Aid for Research Activity Start-up" is not included as reviews are conducted in individual Review Sections.) - Note 3.
+As a result of rounding, the sum of individual values may differ from the total value. - Source: Created from materials on KAKENHI funding allocations in fiscal 2021 (Research Promotion Bureau, Ministry of Education, Culture, Sports, Science and Technology, January 2022).